mastrHyperion98/Steve-OS/README.md

 * file-system (probably fat32, but ideally ext4)
 * basic memory management
 * have a user interface
+* write C driver to allow the use of a mouse, and by extension have a mouse cursor.
 * allow the operating system to run simple C programs.

+# Technical Details

-* decide between a modular or monolithic kernel
+* Kernel Type: Undecided (either modular or monolithic)
+* Single Tasking OS.
+No premptive scheduling and the kernel only handles a single task at a time.
+* FCFS cpu scheduling.

 # Development and Contribution